IUCompPath/GBM-Path-OS-Clustering/README.md

 ## Note

-The actual Python code for this work together with its associated documentation will only be available here after the acceptance of the manuscript.
+The code and associated documentation will only be available here after the acceptance of the manuscript.

 ## Citation